that404nerd/godot_game/README.md

 ### Open the project using the project.godot file in the root directory of the project

+- Debugging works normally.
+Just use lldb extension to debug.

 ### Build & Install

 ```bash